 Supreme Court Upholds Access to Abortion Pill

-Reproductive justice scored a victory in the first major abortion-related case since Roe v.
+Today, the movement for reproductive freedom scored a victory in the first major abortion-related case since Roe v.
 Wade was overturned.

 In a unanimous opinion issued June 13, the U.S. Supreme Court dismissed a challenge to the availability of mifepristone.
 Also known as “mife,” mifepristone is one of two drugs most often used in this country for medication abortions.
 More than 6 million people have used mifepristone since it was approved by the FDA in 2000.